zhugaowei/daya0576.github.io/source/_posts/2016-07-31-comp6714-information-retrieval-and-web-search-2016s2.markdown

 **Submitting System**
 BTW, the submitting system online is awesome!!!
 U have ten chances to submit and get your mark, it's so nice(compared with 9319...).
 However, many students complained about this submitting system..
-If u spend some time to read the spec carefully and simply follow the steps, nothing should go wrong.
+If these stus spent some time to read the spec carefully and simply follow the steps, nothing would go wrong.
 <img style="max-height:400px" class="lazy" data-original="/images/blog/160731_comp6714/submitting.png">
 The evaluation measure is also brilliant
 <br>